Home > Operations > Promoting the creation of innovation > Research and Development Programs Focused on Technology Transfer

 Working Toward Practical Application of University Research Output

-This program supports industry-academia collaborative R&D across a wide range of phases to develop commercial applications of research output generated by basic research in universities.
+This program supports industry-academia collaborative R&D across a wide range of phases to develop commercial applications of research output generated by basic research.
 Several types of funding are provided under this program, depending on the characteristics of each R&D phase.

 Finding Solutions to Common Technical Issues Shared in Industrial Sectors